ietf-wg-rpp/rpp-requirements/src/draft-wullink-rpp-requirements.md

 **R9.3** Support for an simplified and quicker object transfer process MAY be included, where approval from the losing registar is to be obtained interactively by the registrant during the transfer process.

-**R9.4** The RPP MUST include an authorisation model/framework that goes beyond the current EPP password based Authorization Information used for object transfers.
+**R9.4** RPP MUST include an authorisation model/framework that goes beyond the current EPP password based Authorization (AuthInfo) used for object transfers.
 The following use cases MAY be supported:

 - Object transfers without using an EPP password based Authorization Information
-- DNS operator/DNSSEC signing authority updating the DNSSEC key material
 - Registrants using OpenID Connect can interactively allow DNS operator to update their NS records, directly in the registry database or indirectly using a registar.

 **R9.5** RPP MUST employ strong authentication and utilize encrypted transport (HTTPS) to protect sensitive data.